hayohtee/greenlight/README.md

 # greenlight
-A movie json based api built with gaoling
+A movie json based api built with golang